← Back to all articles

 Why Bulking Makes It Worse

-Why Cutting Makes It Worse (Differently)
+Why Cutting Also Makes It Worse

 The Answer: Body Recomposition

-• Protein intake is high enough (1.8-2.2g per kg)
+• Protein is high (1.8-2.2g per kg)

-• You're training with sufficient intensity
+• You're actually training with intensity

 • The Decision Framework

 Above 22% body fat: Cut first.
-Get to 15-18% with a moderate deficit, then switch to recomp or lean bulk.
-The higher your body fat, the worse your nutrient partitioning.
+Get down to 15-18%, then switch to recomp or lean bulk.

-How to Know Your Body Fat
+How to Estimate Your Body Fat

-• **12%:** Clear six-pack, jawline sharp, veins in forearms
+• **12%:** Clear six-pack, sharp jawline, forearm veins

 • **10%:** Full six-pack, hollow cheeks, veins everywhere

-• Stop Asking, Start Doing
+• Just Start

 The worst thing you can do is nothing.
-The second worst thing is switching approaches every 3 weeks.
+The second worst is switching approaches every 3 weeks.

 Want personalised guidance?